StreetScout

 Where is Broken Hill?

-Broken Hill is a suburb of New South Wales, Australia.
+Broken Hill is a suburb of New South Wales, Australia, in the Unincorporated NSW local government area.

 What is the population of Broken Hill?